Introducing DIAS Movie (10’52”, Japanese w/ English caption)

 International contributions of DIAS

-In addition, DIAS collaborated with many projects including the Social Implementation Program on Climate Change Adaptation Technology (SI-CAT), a project which works with various types of task parties/decision makers.
-This allows us to continue to develop and progress in building long-term and stable systems as a social platform to contribute to global social issues such as climate change adaptation and mitigation.
+In addition, DIAS collaborated with many projects to continue to develop and progress in building long-term and stable systems as a social platform to contribute to global social issues such as climate change adaptation and mitigation.

 Status of DIAS data archive

 Various information is necessary to solve environmental issues, including global-scale observation data; reanalysis data; local observation data for down-scaling and the construction of advanced models; urban building, vegetation distribution, soil and other surface cover information; and sewage network information.
-The CMIP3 and CMIP5 are also essential for long-term forecasts.
+Furthermore, climate change projection data such as CMIP is essential for climate change impact assessment.
 In addition, it is necessary for stakeholders to provide the data involved in problem resolution, such as statistics on the outbreak of disasters and health hazards, and crop yields, fishing hauls, and other production statistics.

 DIAS archives such kinds of data according to the priority of the associated project.
 In areas such as Asia and Africa where support is needed for data archiving, DIAS provides an integrated support portal for metadata creation, quality management, and data input.
 Meanwhile, data easily available to specialists is not necessarily archived in DIAS.